NLog/NLog/README.md

 Questions, bug reports or feature requests?
 ---
-Do you have feature requests, questions or would you like to report a bug?
+Do you have feature request or would you like to report a bug?
 Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow [these guidelines](CONTRIBUTING.md).
-You could also post questions on [StackOverflow](https://stackoverflow.com/) - in general your will get faster response there.
-Please also post or vote features requests on [UserEcho](https://nlog.userecho.com).
+Please post questions on [StackOverflow](https://stackoverflow.com/).